claratsm/Human-Genomic-Epidemiology-Asian-Course-2022/SNP_QC.module.md

 ## Prerequisites
 For sample and variant QC, we need the following software that have been installed in this VM
-- `PLINK`[1.9 beta](https://www.cog-genomics.org/plink/) for genotype data management and
+- `PLINK`[1.9 beta](https://www.cog-genomics.org/plink/) for genotype data management
 - `R` for visualization of different QC measures

 ## Step 0: Download the genotype data
-First, we can create a directory named `QC` for this practical section
+- First, create a directory named `QC` for this practical section

 ```bash
 mkdir ~/QC
 cd ~/QC
 ```

-Next we download the raw genotype data and save it to the current directory
+- Download the raw genotype data and save it to the current directory
 ```bash
 FILE=VSS